benchmark-urbanism/cityseer-api/docs/metrics/layers.md

 Converts a data dictionary into a `numpy` array for use by `Data_Layer` classes.

 ::: warning Note
 It is generally not necessary to use this function directly.
-This function will be called implicitly when invoking [Network_Layer_From_nX](/metrics/networks.html#network-layer-from-nx)
+This function will be called implicitly when invoking [Data_Layer_From_Dict](#data-layer-from-dict)
 :::

 <FuncHeading>Parameters</FuncHeading>